||Easy to administer

 Possible Side Effects:

-It is important to follow your Veterinarian's prescription instructions for your pet.
+It is important that you follow your Veterinarian's prescription instructions for your pet.

 Give this megestrol exactly as directed by your veterinarian.
 If you do not understand the directions, ask your pharmacist or veterinarian to explain them to you.
 Allow pet to drink plenty of water.
 Megestrol tablets may be given whole or crushed and mixed in food.